 Just like our clients, we’re in the business of making a difference.

-Prior to joining CGR as a Senior Associate in 2012, Mr. Bishop managed EMS education at the Public Safety Training Center at Monroe Community College for 10 years.
-His work at the Rochester, New York college focused on all aspects of education for EMS including initial certification for emergency medical technicians and paramedics, and leadership development.
+Prior to joining CGR in 2012, Mr. Bishop managed EMS education at the Public Safety Training Center at Monroe Community College for 10 years.
+His work at the Rochester, New York college focused on all aspects of education for EMS including initial certification for emergency medical technicians and paramedics, and leadership.
+Earlier in his career, he served as paramedic, supervisor and operations manager for an urban EMS organization.

-Mr. Bishop earned his masters of public administration at the State University of New York at Brockport, and his bachelor’s degree in political science from the University of Rochester.
+Mr. Bishop earned his masters of public administration at the State University of New York at Brockport, and his bachelor’s degree in political science and organizational psychology from the University of Rochester.